 - Consult with assigned commissioner for help in assessing if circumstances justify postponement.

-- Submit Accreditation Review Request no earlier than September 1 of the year before scheduled review and no later than March 1 of the year of scheduled review.
+- Submit Accreditation Review Request no earlier than September 1 of the year before scheduled review.

 - Contact the ACPE Office and request an invoice for the postponement fee.
 The fee is due regardless of the decision of the Commission.
-Center must submit evidence of payment of the postponement fee with the material the center submits for accreditation review or the postponement may not be granted.
+Program must submit evidence of payment of the postponement fee with the material the program submits for accreditation review or the postponement may not be granted.

 Upon approval of the postponement:

-- If there is an ACPE Certified Educator in the center, they must ensure that the portfolio is up to date and available for review.
+- If there is an ACPE Certified Educator in the program, they must ensure that the portfolio is up to date and available for review.

-- If there is not an ACPE Certified Educator in the center, then the center may not admit students, continue a program in progress or offer an ACPE CPE program(s)
+- If there is not an ACPE Certified Educator in the program, then the program may not admit students, continue a program in progress or offer an ACPE CPE program(s)

-- Postponements do not relieve the center from responsibility to comply with ACPE standards.
+- Postponements do not relieve the program from responsibility to comply with ACPE standards.